Always the first signs

 I wonder, will we be reunited with our lost loves?
 I like to think it will be one magnificent reunion.
 The thought soothes and makes me smile.

-in Memory: Julie, Lloyd, Alice, Steve, Gladys, Dad, Alan, Doug, Shirley, Normy, Richard, Dude, Lisa, Mama, Pat A.
+In Memory: Julie, Lloyd, Alice, Steve, Gladys, Dad, Alan, Doug, Shirley, Normy, Richard, Dude, Lisa, Mama, Pat A., Libby, Duane

 “We are the product of 4.5 billion years of fortuitous, slow biological evolution.
 There is no reason to think that the evolutionary process has stopped.
 Man is a transitional animal.
 He is not the climax of creation.”
 Carl Sagan